juxtapos/Rain/README.md

 # Installation

 *PLEASE NOTE*: Rain is currently under heavy development.
 I'm not putting too much effort into making sure the head isn't broken.
-If you want to test Rain and play with it, use a tagged version.
-The most current working version is *v-0.3.1*.
-You can select this version by cloning the repository as usual and then checkout the version:
+If you want to test Rain and play with it, use the latest tagged version.
+See the "Switch Tags" menu at the top of this page.
+You can select a tag by cloning the repository as usual and then checkout the version:

     $ git clone git@github.com:juxtapos/Rain.git
-    $ git checkout v-0.3.1
+    $ git checkout <version>

 ## Requirements